Medgend Icon

 • Take the stairs instead of the elevator

-• Use your break or part of your lunch hour to walk around the building
+• Use your break or part of your lunchtime to walk around the building

 • Stand up and walk to a colleague's office instead of sending an email